jeanbza/protocw/README.md

 This tool is experimental.
 Please file issues for bugs or new use cases.

 This tool ignores all `option go_package` declarations.
 It always rewrites imports to something that works locally.
+That does however mean you run the risk of double-registration panics at runtime: https://github.com/jeanbza/protocw/issues/1.

 This tool only works in the context of a Go module aware program, as a side-affect of the import rewriting.